Ricardo669/CPP-Introduction_Experiments/README.md

 # CPP-Introduction_Experiments
 Some small experiments for C++ beginners to use.
-In this project, I will provide some examples of the usage of C++.
+In this project, I will provide some examples of the usage of C++ in different branches.
 For these projects, if you have better ideas or discover errors, you can raise them in the issue.